Communities make effort to set-up a sustainable waste management system in villages

 Photograph by Banabasi Patnaik

 “To achieve a clean Panchayat, all the villages under our Panchayat should implement solid waste disposal systems.
-Let us start with village-level waste disposal through awareness meetings educating the community on what are biodegradable wastes, non-biodegradable wastes and what are hazardous wastes with different segments of people/groups in the village like households, SHGs, tea stalls, shopkeepers and school children.
-The next step would be to make them understand how to do segregation from the household level,” says Joseph Gamango, Panchayat Executive Officer (PEO) of Tarava Gram Panchayat in Gajapati district.
-He spoke during a felicitation ceremony of the newly-elected PRI members in the Tarava community hall.
+Let us start with village-level waste disposal through awareness meetings educating the community on biodegradable wastes, non-biodegradable wastes and what are hazardous wastes with different segments of people/groups in the village like households, SHGs, tea stalls, shopkeepers, and school children.
+The next step would be to make them understand how to do segregation from the household level,” says Joseph Gamango, Panchayat Executive Officer (PEO) of Tarava Gram Panchayat in Gajapati district during a felicitation ceremony of the newly elected PRI members in the Tarava community hall.

-Samagaitha village in Tarava Panchayat has a newly-formed village committee.
-Gram Vikas introduced its plans to engage the local community in water resource management and to build sustainable and gender-equitable institutions contributing to a better health and economic future in April 2022.
+After formation of a Village Development Committee in Samagaitha village in Tarava Panchayat in April 2022, Gram Vikas introduced its plans to engage the local community in water resource management and to build sustainable and gender-equitable institutions for long term sustainability of interventions.

-The residents of Samaghaita feel a sense of pride in having a community waste disposal center.
-This is quite evident when residents from other villages, such as from neighbouring Ukhura Panchayat, notice the disposal center on the side of the main road while passing by and enquire about it.
-Tibati Gamanga, 32, of Janani SHG, says: “The residents from Maliar and Minjri, villages in the Ukhura Gram Panchayat, visited the disposal center in Samagaitha.
+The residents of Samaghaita feel a sense of pride in having a community waste disposal centre.
+This is quite evident when residents from other villages, such as from neighbouring Ukhura Panchayat, notice the disposal centre on the side of the main road while passing by and enquire about it.
+Tibati Gamango, 32, of Janani SHG, says: “The residents from Maliar and Minjri, villages in the Ukhura Gram Panchayat, visited the disposal centre in Samagaitha.
 We explained to them the benefits of having a waste management system and how to approach the Panchayat for funds to build a community bin in their village.
-After talking to us, both villages approached their Sarpanch and have received funds to build a community bin in their village.”.
+After talking to us, both villages approached their Sarpanch and have received funds to build a community bin in their village.”

 A waste sorting centre in Chamakhandi Gram Panchayat of Ganjam district.